 The derivation of the diffusion equation presented above emphasized aspects relevant to phytopathologists.
-In addition to the assumptions stated in Section 3.2.1, (purely random movement other assumptions at an and infinitesimally small scale, isotropy of space, fast scattering) were made on the way.
-These assumptions permitted the derivation of the diffusion equation, but their consequences somewhat limit the range of applicability of this equation (they will be discussed in Section 3.5).
+In addition to the assumptions stated in Section 3.2.1, assumptions (purely random movement other at an infinitesimally small scale. isotropy space, of and scattering) were made on the way.
+These fast assumptions permitted the derivation of the diffusion equation, but their consequences somewhat limit the range of applicability of this equation (they will be discussed in Section 3.5).

-The relation between the physics of spore dispersal the diffusion and the and both scattering model presented above may pose a problem.
+The relation between the physics of spore dispersal and both the diffusion and the scattering model presented above may pose a problem.
 The concept of mean free path for scattering cannot be applied directly to spore movement, because spores follow air turbulences rather than move along straight lines and change their direction of movement by scattering.
-Yet, spore movement is not there is purely random; some persistence in their movement due inertia. to Therefore, the mean free path for scattering is defined here as "the distance passed when 1/e spores move in a direction effectively independent from the old direction of spore movement".
-This parameter is identical to the 'mixing length' (Goudriaan, 1977), which characterizes air eddies. То strike a balance between theory and practice the following rule should in the application of the be applied diffusion equation:
+Yet, spore movement is not purely there is random: some persistence in their movement due to inertia.
+Therefore, the mean free path for scattering is defined here as "the distance passed when 1/e spores move in а direction effectively independent from the old spore movement". direction of This parameter is identical to the 'mixing length' (Goudriaan, 1977), which characterizes air eddies. то strike a balance between theory and practice the following rule should in the application of be applied the diffusion equation: